 There is much more to this thoughtful article, and I really do commend the whole thing to you.
 I’m still thinking through the implications of this.
 But my initial take is that it gives language to what I was trying to express in a chapter I wrote about the preincarnate submission of the Son to the Father.
 In fact, this is likely the language I will use going forward.

-One final note: Swain and Allen are the general editors of Fred Sanders’s forthcoming work The Triune God (Zondervan, 2016).
+On a related note, Swain and Allen are the general editors of Fred Sanders’s forthcoming work The Triune God (Zondervan, 2016).
 This work can’t get here soon enough.
 If anyone has a pre-pub version that they’d be willing to share, you would have the undivided essence of my gratefulness.